endropie/mcp-setup/README.md

 **All schema fields must have descriptions**.
 This ensures your tools are well-documented and provides better user experience in MCP clients.

-The framework validates descriptions at multiple levels:
+The setup validates descriptions at multiple levels:

 #### 1. Build-time Validation (Recommended)
 ```bash